2429-mori-a/amazon-connect-chat-translate/README.md

     * Go to https://console.aws.amazon.com/translate/home?#terminology
     * Click on the radio button next to `connectChatTranslate`
     * Download the CSV
-    * Edit the CSV, by adding additional rows. 'en' as the source language and using the columns for the destination language (Feel free to add additional languages in column D onwards)
+    * Edit the CSV, by adding additional rows. 'ja' as the source language and using the columns for the destination language (Feel free to add additional languages in column D onwards)
     * <img src="./artifacts/connectChatTranslate.png" width="50%">
     * Update the `connectChatTranslate` custom terminologies with the updated CSV
   * For more information visit: https://docs.aws.amazon.com/transcribe/latest/dg/how-vocabulary.html